Camunda execution exercises

 Add Expanded SubProcess and drag everything else in the process inside it.

-Add new start event Work requested to lead the flow into the sub-process.
+start event Work requested to lead the flow into the sub-process.

-Add new end event Request completed to end the process after sub-process.
+end event Request completed to end the process after sub-process.

 Deploy process to Zeebe and start enough instances of it to test with Zeebe Play that all the previous features of the process remain.